1st Pennsylvania Regiment: History

 (Source: James Thacher, "Military Journal during the American Revolutionary War from 1775 to 1783".)

-As described under colours, the regiment in 1776 wore green hunting shirts with black caps trimmed white adorned with feather while the officers wore green coats with red facings and similar caps.
+As described under "colours", the regiment in 1776 wore green hunting shirts with black caps trimmed white adorned with feather while the officers wore green coats with red facings and similar caps.
 By the Battle of Boston and by regulation at Valley Forge, blue coats with red facings were issued to the regiment, while most of the regiment's Riflemen continued to wear hunting shirts until wars end.

-The regiment saw action during the New York Campaign, Battle of Trenton, Second Battle of Trenton, and Battle of Princeton.
-At the Battle of Brandywine the regiment was led by Colonel James Chambers and assigned to Colonel Thomas Hartley's 1st Pennsylvania Brigade.
-Under the direction of acting division commander Brigadier General Anthony Wayne, the 1st Pennsylvania Regiment fought near Chadds Ford where it held the "post of honor", the far right flank of the division.
-At the Battle of Germantown the regiment was brigaded with the 2nd, 7th, and 10th Pennsylvania Regiments.
-The unit again fought on the extreme right flank of the division just east of Germantown Road.
-Afterward, the regiment's Major Henry Miller boasted to his family about how the division routed the British troops opposed to them and overran their camp.
-The 1st was in action at the Battle of Matson's Ford on December 11, 1777.
-That same year, Robert Blackwell became the chaplain and surgeon of the regiment—despite having no medical experience.
+The regiment served in the New York and New Jersey campaign, seeing action at the battles of Trenton, Assunpink Creek and Princeton.
+At the battle of Brandywine, the regiment was led by Colonel James Chambers and assigned to Colonel Thomas Hartley's 1st Pennsylvania Brigade.
+Under the direction of the division's action commander, Brigadier General Anthony Wayne, the regiment fought near Chadds Ford where it held the "post of honor", the far right flank of the division.
+At the battle of Germantown, the regiment was brigaded with the 2nd, 7th, and 10th Pennsylvania Regiments, again being placed on the division's extreme right flank just east of Germantown Road.
+The regiment fought in the battle of Matson's Ford on December 11, 1777.
+In the same year, Robert Blackwell became the chaplain and surgeon of the regiment, despite having no medical experience.

-The unit also fought at the Battle of Monmouth in 1778 and the Battle of Springfield in 1780.
-Two companies, those of Captain William Hendricks and Captain Matthew Smith, accompanied Arnold's expedition to Quebec and were captured in the Battle of Quebec.
-The regiment was furloughed June 11, 1783, at Philadelphia, Pennsylvania and disbanded on November 15, 1783.

-Company C of the 337th Engineer Battalion claims lineage from Captain Michael Doudeis Company of York, Pennsylvania, of the 1st Pennsylvania Regiment.
+The unit also fought at the battle of Monmouth in 1778 and the battle of Springfield in 1780.
+Two companies of the regiment, those of Captain William Hendricks and Captain Matthew Smith, had accompanied Benedict Arnold's expedition to Quebec in 1775 and were captured in the battle of Quebec.
+The regiment was furloughed June 11, 1783 at Philadelphia and disbanded on November 15.
+Company C of the United States Army's 337th Engineer Battalion claims lineage from Captain Michael Doudeis' company of York, Pennsylvania of the 1st Pennsylvania Regiment.